arp242/zli/README.markdown

 There's a little example at [cmd/grep](cmd/grep), which should give a decent overview of how actual programs look like.

-Import as `zgo.at/zli`; API docs: https://pkg.go.dev/zgo.at/zli
+Import as `zgo.at/zli`; API docs: https://godocs.io/zgo.at/zli

 Other packages:

 - [arp242.net/termtext](https://github.com/arp242/termtext) – align and wrap text.
 - [arp242.net/acidtab](https://github.com/arp242/acidtab)   – print text in tables.
+- [zgo.at/termfo](https://github.com/arp242/termfo)         – read and use terminfo.

 **Readme index**:
 [Utility functions](#utility-functions) ·